Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Study in open system set-up and crossover from diffusive to anomalous transport

 \section{Study in open system set-up and crossover from diffusive to anomalous transport}

-In this section we consider the open set-up in which we attach two Langevin reservoirs of different temperatures $T_L$ and $T_R$ at the two ends.
+In this section we consider the open set-up in which we attach two Langevin reservoirs of different temperatures $T_L$ and $T_R$ at the two ends of the system.
 The dynamics in Eq.~\eqref{dynamics-eta} is modified to

 with fixed boundary conditions $\eta_0=\eta_{N+1}=0$.
 Here $\zeta_{L,R}(t)$ are mean zero and unit variance white Gaussian noises and $\lambda$ is the strength of the dissipation into the bath (which we assume to be a constant of $O(1)$.).
 The FP equation now reads